Vision involves more than the ability to see with or without glasses…..here’s our story:

-Some tips you can try today for light sensitivity:
+Next, here are some tips you can try today for light sensitivity:

 · Print worksheets and homework on pastel paper.
 This is commonly found in office supply stores.
-Try copying the same worksheet on each of the colored papers in order to determine which color you/your child prefers.
+Try copying the same worksheet on each of the colored papers to determine which color you/your child prefers.
 Sometimes glaring white paper is too intense for our eyes.

 · Use natural lighting in the school or homework area.
 Turn off overhead fluorescent lighting.